n4kz/weaver/readme.md

 # Commands

-- `start`   Start daemon if it was not started before.
-Default command
-- `upgrade` Change or re-read config file
+- `upgrade` Extend configuration with tasks from configuration file
 - `restart` Restart all tasks, task group, task by pid
 - `stop`    Stop all tasks, task group, task by pid
 - `kill`    Send signal to task group or task by pid
+- `drop`    Stop task group and remove it from configuration
 - `status`  Show status for all tasks
-- `dump`    Show current weaver configuration
+- `dump`    Show current configuration
-- `monitor` Show log messages from running weaver
+- `monitor` Stream log messages from daemon
 - `exit`    Stop all tasks and exit

 # Options

+	--config   Configuration file                                                  [default: weaver.json]
-	--config   Configuration file.
-Required to start daemon with predefined tasks --debug    Do not fork and give additional output.
-Makes sense only for start  [boolean] --nocolor  Do not use colors for output                                        [boolean] --help     Show help                                                           [boolean]
+	--debug    Do not fork and give additional output --nocolor  Do not use colors for output
+	--help     Show help and exit
-	--version  Show version                                                        [boolean]
+	--version  Show version and exit
 	--port     Use specified port                                                  [default: 8092]

 Also `WEAVER_PORT` and `WEAVER_DEBUG` environment variables can be used to set options, but